zarf-dev/proposals/0021-zarf-values/README.md

 ##### e2e tests

-Additional E2E tests should be added to ensure that `zarf-config` interfaces and Helm-style `--set`s are passed through appropriately to Helm on chart install / upgrade.
+Additional E2E tests should be added to ensure that `zarf-config` interfaces and `-f`/`--values` are passed through appropriately to Helm on chart install / upgrade.

 ### Graduation Criteria